algolia/tech-writing-guidelines/README.md

 #### Sentences

-- Sentences should be simple, straightfoward
+- Sentences should be simple, straightforward
-- Sentences should generally have only one idea, purpose, and meaning; but it is acceptable to add implications, such as the importance of the subject, whether it is recommended or not, if it is dangerous, serious, the potential impacts
+- Sentences should generally have only one idea, purpose, and meaning.
+- It is acceptable to add implications to a sentence, such as the importance of the subject, whether it is recommended or not, if it is dangerous, serious, the potential impacts, but to not overload the sentence with too many meanings.

 #### Word-choice